ovidiuf/playground/wildfly/hornetq/failover-testing-framework/README.md

 #HornetQ Failover Testing Framework

+A multi-component framework that can be used to test HornetQ failover.
+It consists in a remote client that sends (and records) messages and various receivers that receive (and record) messages.

+##Client

 A simple JMS client that sends messages in a loop, while recording their IDs and failures (if they occur), so the set of messages that was effectively sent can be compared with the set of received messages.